 So, find some helmets that are in your price range and fit the shape of your head and give them a try.
 Once you get a helmet on and get the retention system all in place, give your head a firm shake about.
 When you do this, the helmet should not move if it is a proper fit for you.
 If it moves, then you need to try a different helmet.

 An important thing to keep in mind is that this helmet is going to be protecting some precious cargo – your head!
 And, a decent mtb helmet should last you anywhere between seven to nine years under most conditions.
 So, do not try to cheap out just to save a buck or two.
 Sure, there are some cheap mtb helmets that offer great protection and you can certainly get one of those but avoid buying cheap if the quality is not there.

 And once you actually get your helmet – remember to wear it when you go out riding and you have got to use the straps to keep it on your head, otherwise it is completely useless.

 To help you find some of the top mountain bike helmets for they money, I want to share some of the best mtb helmets that either my friends and family use or that I use when out on my bike.
 Though not all of the helmets below are ones that I have personally used, I only included those that I know to be quality mtb gear based on what others have told me.
 So, use the reviews below as a good starting point for finding your own mtb helmet.

 Bell Stoker Helmet Review

-If you are looking for a good mountain bike helmet under $100 or even under $50, then this is definitely a good option to consider if the cost fits your budget.
+If you are looking for a good mountain bike helmet under $100, then this is definitely a good option to consider if the cost fits your budget.

 I like this helmet because it is basic and cheap but is actually a quality product that I feel comfortable using to protect my head.